agstm2012/MarketLogic/README.md

 MarketLogic
 ===========
-This is test task in Parcsys.
+This is test task in Parcsis.